-Kick off your summer weekend with an energizing FREE morning workout on the Great Lawn of the Jay Pritzker Pavilion in Millennium Park.
+Kick off your summer weekend with a FREE morning workout on the Great Lawn of the Jay Pritzker Pavilion in Millennium Park.
 Workouts are open to people with all levels of experience.

 About Millennium Park

-Thus, the area, which was covered with unsightly railroad tracks and parking lots, remained blight on Chicago’s lakefront throughout the 20th century.
+- The area, which was covered with unsightly railroad tracks and parking lots throughout the 20th century.